 A second school of thought is that escape rooms more closely fit the definition of a true lockup.
 The NFPA defines a lockup as “an incidental use area in other than a detention and correctional occupancy where occupants are restrained and such occupants are mostly incapable of self-preservation because of security measures not under the occupants’ control.”
 Requirements for lockups are a bit more complicated because they vary based on how many people are involved (generally whether they hold more than or less than 50).
 Escape rooms typically have a limited number of participants well below the 50-person threshold.
 In that case, certain recommended requirements would apply, including:

 - Within two minutes, staff must be able to release doors and other physical restraints that compromise participants’ free egress.

 - Staff should be in sufficient proximity to the lockup to enable the two-minute release.

 - The facility must have staff authorized, trained, and practiced to facilitate the release.

 - Participants cannot be restrained from evacuating without the assistance of others.

 As the popularity of escape rooms grows, insurers will need to address the different occupancy classifications, building risks, and recommended remediation to minimize risks to paying customers and employees.
 The exposures that escape rooms present should be part of an overall property risk assessment.
 These unusual uses may be new to many insurers, but for Verisk’s field analysts the unusual is routine.
 Survey Services conducts on-site inspections across all commercial lines.
 Our Engineering and Safety Service (E&S™) works with our customers to keep them informed on these and many other issues related to loss control.
-Visit the general liability page for details on our General Liability Advantage Report and view our Survey Services page for details on obtaining a field survey for all commercial lines.
+View our Survey Services page for details on obtaining a field survey for all commercial lines.